-Ground station coverage of the orbit is achieved by the ESA's Redu station, and augmented by Villafranca del Castillo (previously Vilspa) where necessary.
+Ground station coverage of the orbit is achieved by ESA's Kiruna station, and augmented by other stations where necessary.
 The requirement for maximum visibility from the ground station imposes a high inclination angle and an apogee position in the northern hemisphere.